localdevices/LiveORC/README.md

 - the web dashboard,
 - the database, storing sites, time series, video metadata, but also users, institutes and their accessibility to videos, time series and any other assets,
-- compute nodes, equipped with [NodeOpenRiverCam](https://github.com/localdevices/nodeorc).
+- compute nodes (not yet available), equipped with [ORC-OS API](https://github.com/localdevices/ORC-OS).
 The more you have the more videos can be processed at the same time,
 - a cloud storage volume.

 Without any additional arguments, `liveorc.sh` automatically sets up all these services in a virtualized manner on your